poltergeisha/Roll20-Like-A-Boss/Macros.md

-You can find all the scripts that make these work here: https://gist.github.com/poltergeisha/80076820df3b196520fd75f7cda07ac5

 I also have a set of macros that I use with my custom shopping rules.
 You can find those here: https://gist.github.com/poltergeisha/41fb953a21c32323b66f6beb0bce2c21

 ----------------------------------------------------------------------------------------------------------------------------------------